The Little Colonel (1935 film): Critical response

-Andre Sennwald in his New York Times review of March 22, 1935, thought the film "[a]ll adrip with magnolia whimsy and vast, unashamed portions of synthetic Dixie atmosphere".
-He further wrote that the film was "so ruthless in its exploitation of Miss Temple's great talent for infant charm that it seldom succeeds in being properly lively and gay".
-He finished his review noting the audience applauded for a full eleven seconds after the final fade-out, and that the film "ought to bring out the best in every one who sees it".
+In his review in the March 22, 1935, edition of The New York Times, Andre Sennwald found The Little Colonel "All adrip with magnolia whimsy and vast, unashamed portions of synthetic Dixie atmosphere".
+He further wrote that the film was "so ruthless in its exploitation of Miss Temple's great talent for infant charm that it seldom succeeds in being properly lively and gay", and finished his review by noting that the audience applauded for eleven seconds after the final fade-out, and (perhaps sardonically) that the film "ought to bring out the best in every one who sees it".